For a long time Iceland was under the rule of Norway, Sweden-Norway-Denmark, and then Denmark …

 After a few hours of sleep, I noticed that the Gale near KEF was still on.
 Still, in the rain and wind, I did the bus trip (Got all wet and cold in the process) to KEF.
 Waiting at the bus stop in the rain and heavy wind was just surreal.
 Once I reached KEF Airport, I noticed a further 2hr delay to LH 869 (KEF to FRA).

 When I checked in, Lufthansa gave me a “Meal Coupon” (Worth 2000 ISK).
 I used it for some light lunch before boarding the flight.
-After 14hr of when I should have actually taken off from Iceland, the plane finally took off …
+14 hours from when I should have actually taken off from Iceland, the plane finally took off …

 My overall experience with Lufthansa (To and fro) has single-handedly ensured that Iceland will NOT enter my Top-5 at this time, for no actual fault of Iceland.
 (I must say in this particular case, unlike the trip to Iceland, it was the Weather Gods who did me in and there was not much Lufthansa could have done except for being more precise and efficient under pressure).